RayanKashif69/Distributed-P2P-FileSharing/README.md

 ---

-##  Network Behavior

-- Peers use **GOSSIP** to discover other peers and synchronize metadata.
-- Upon startup, each peer auto-fetches 3–5 files from the network.
-- After successfully downloading a file, the peer **announces** it to others.
-- Metadata is continuously synced and updated using incoming gossip messages.
-- Peers that don’t respond within 60 seconds are dropped from the list.

----

 ##  Notes for Grader / Evaluation Tips

 Please take note of the following important behaviors and caveats while running my peer: